 Both breeds are significantly more likely to develop cancer.

-Labradors are more prone to retinal atrophy, while Goldens are more likely to develop cataracts or glaucoma.
+Labradors are more prone to progressive retinal atrophy, while Goldens are more likely to develop cataracts or glaucoma.

 One big difference between Labs and Goldens is their temperament and energy levels.